Starting school is an exciting time for your child, and it helps to be prepared.

 These foundations, built in the first seven years of a child’s life, prepare them for lifelong learning in all areas – social, emotional, physical, behavioural and academic.

 Learning happens when we are relaxed and able to take in and process new sensory information.

 Screening for classroom readiness before your child starts school helps to identify immaturities in their early sensory and motor development.
-Addressing these gaps will help your child to have the best start, and can prevent them from becoming major problems later on.
+Addressing these gaps will help your child to have the best start, and prevent them from becoming major problems later on.

-Learning to read also requires well developed motor coordination and core strength.
-Your child needs to be able to sit still, concentrate and pay attention.
 Well-developed auditory or listening skills enable your child to block out the background sounds, and focus on the teachers voice.
 It also helps them to interpret the sounds connected to the letters on the page.

 Both eyes need to be able to move together smoothly across a page of writing.
 They also need to be able to converge, that is, focus on a single point on the page.
 Then your child needs to be able to decode these shapes into sounds and words, and make meaning them.

 Importance of Free Play

 Reading readiness does not come from computer programs or workbooks.
 It comes from being given time to grow and develop naturally, from childhood experiences rich in sensation and movement.
 This happens naturally through play and lots of outdoor physical activity, as well as supportive relationships with parents and carers.

 Time spent playing with your child and snuggling together to share stories are important for your child’s early development.
 Your child also needs time to run, jump, ride bikes, swim, climb trees.
 Rhyming and clapping games are fun and are another way to prepare your child for learning to read.